googlearchive/benchmarks/README.md

 ## Running benchmarks

+The benchmarks can be run online over on [GitHub pages](http://polymerlabs.github.io/benchmarks/).

-To run the benchmarks, you’ll need a basic HTTP server to serve your pages.
+To run the benchmarks locally, you’ll need a basic HTTP server to serve your pages.
 If you have Python installed, you can run one of the following commands in the top level of the checked out benchmarks repo:

 Python 2.x: